hbctraining/scRNA-seq_online/lessons/09_merged_SC_marker_identification.md

 - `ident.1`: this function only evaluates one cluster at a time; here you would specify the cluster of interest.
 - `grouping.var`: the variable (column header) in your metadata which specifies the separation of cells into groups

-For our analysis we will be fairly lenient and **use only the log2 fold change threshold greater than 0.25**.
+For our analysis we will be fairly lenient and **use only the log fold change threshold greater than 0.25**.
 We will also specify to return only the positive markers for each cluster.

 Let's **test it out on one cluster** to see how it works: